How to Use Free Fonts Legally Without Breaking Copyright Laws

 It feels like a massive win, right?

 But hold on.
 In that moment of creative excitement, it's easy to forget one crucial detail: 'free download' doesn't always mean 'free to use however you want.'
-And honestly, grabbing what looks like an innocent free font for your website without checking the license can land you in some serious legal and financial hot water.
+Grabbing what looks like an innocent free font for your website without checking the license can land you in some serious legal and financial hot water.

 It's a complicated world full of fine print and confusing rules, but figuring it out is a must if you want to protect your project and your business.